petereon/difformat/README.md

 # diffparser
 Tool to convert the output of `git diff` to JSON for further processing.

+> Please note, for the most part this is an exercise of parsing simple structured text in Haskell and I do not promise support or feature-completeness.

 ## Example

 Consider a `git diff` output looking as such: